 Rhodes Ranch is one of the established gated communities in Enterprise, and that’s where we visited a homeowner named Diana one June afternoon after she called saying her house hadn’t cooled below 85 degrees since the night before.
 She’d already replaced the filter herself, which was a good instinct, but the system was still struggling.

-Our technician found a failed run capacitor on the condenser unit.
-The compressor was still attempting to start, but without proper capacitor function it couldn’t run at full capacity.
-The part was on our truck, replaced within the hour, and Diana’s home was at her set temperature before we left the neighborhood.
-She mentioned she’d had no idea a part that size could make such a big difference.
-That’s one of the most common capacitor failure stories we tell, because it happens constantly in this heat.
+Our technician discovered a failed run capacitor in the condenser unit.
+The compressor was trying to start, but without a properly functioning capacitor, it could not operate at full capacity.
+Because we had the replacement part on our truck, the repair was completed within the hour, and Diana’s home reached her preferred temperature before we left the neighborhood.
+She was surprised that such a small component could have such a major effect, but this is one of the most common reasons homeowners need AC capacitor replacement during the intense summer heat.

 We’ve built our reputation in the Las Vegas valley one honest service call at a time.
 Enterprise customers keep calling us back because we don’t treat a repair like a transaction.
 We treat it like a responsibility.
 When we leave your home, the problem should be solved and you should feel confident about the work we did.